 Mythology Girl Names

 If you’re a fan of mythology, you already know that many of the most popular names come from these historic tales.
 But, some beautiful rare girl names are found in these myths that have yet to make it to the top 100 lists.
-If you want to channel a goddess for your baby girl, consider Alethea, the goddess of truth, or Flora, the goddess of flowers, plus more below.
+If you want to channel a goddess name for your baby girl, consider Alethea, the goddess of truth, or Flora, the goddess of flowers, plus more below.

 1. Aegle – According to Greek mythology, Aegle was the goddess of good health.